imixs/imixs-workflow/src/site/markdown/engine/acl.md

 You can define this individual roles to precisely control who will have access  to certain workitems and which maximum privileges should be assigned to each user.
 For instance, a user can be authorized for only reading workitems while another one is allowed to create and process them.
 See also the Section [Deployment Security](../deployment/security.html).

-##Access roles of the Imixs JEE Workflow system
+##The Imixs-Workflow Access Roles

-The following section describes the concept how to restrict access to workitems in the  Imixs JEE workflow system using the different general access roles.
+The following section describes the concept how to restrict the access to workitems controlled by the Imixs-Workflow engine.
 The access privileges can be controlled by the deployment descriptors.
-See details about the deployment descriptor here.
+See details about the deployment descriptor [here](../deployment/security.html).

 The security concept of the Imixs-Workflow Engine defines 5 roles :